Bakso: Similar dishes

 Similar meatball dishes can be found in other Southeast Asian cuisines, such as those in Thailand, Vietnam, Malaysia, and Singapore, as well as Chinese-style meatballs.

 The dish is also similar to Vietnamese noodle soup with meatballs, phở bò viên.
 In Vietnam, Phở means noodle soup while Bò Viên is meatballs.
 Phở Bò Viên is one of the versions of Pho dishes in Vietnam.
 It has been considered as the national dish of Vietnam.

 In Malaysia and Singapore, there is a similar meatball soup called bebola daging, which is a Malay translation of "meatball".
 Many recipes of bebola daging in Malaysia and Singapore are derived from either Western (Indian or European) or Eastern (Chinese) meatballs, such as bebola daging Masala which is derived from Indian cuisine influence.

 In the Philippines, meatballs are called almondigas or bola-bola, and are usually served in a misua noodle soup with toasted garlic, squash, and pork cracklings.
 Bola-bolas are also stewed or pan-fried until golden brown.

-Health issue

-Bunch of pre-cooked bakso offered in supermarket refrigerator.

-In the past, borax and formalin were often added to the beef surimi mixture to preserve the produced bakso, and also to increase the chewiness of the bakso. (from borax-induced myosin cross-linking) with less usage of meat.
-As a result, bakso is often listed by the Indonesian Food and Drug Administration as an unhealthy foodstuff.
-The country's Directorate of Consumer Protection warns of the risk of liver cancer caused by high consumption over 5–10 years, which caused the government to issue sodium tripolyphosphate as a borax substitute.